karolchod/dictionaryapp/README.md

 Before running your app, please make new project in Firebase.
 Then download google-services.json file for Android project.
 Replace existing, empty file in app/ directory.
 Then turn on Email Authentication and Firestore Database on Firebase management panel.

 ## Screenshots
-Four screenshots from app, there are more than that.
+Four screenshots from app, but there are more possibilities than that.

 ![screenshots](screenshots.png)